-A Haiku is an ancient form of Japanese poetry, which consists of 3 lines with the syllable structure 5-7-5.
-National Haiku Poetry day celebrates the art-form every April 17th— although we think it should be celebrated on May 7th (5-7)!
+A haiku is an ancient form of Japanese poetry, which consists of three lines with the syllable structure “five-seven-five.”
+National Haiku Poetry day celebrates the art form every April 18 — although we think it should be celebrated on May 7 (5-7)!
 Haikus typically revolve around nature, the passing of seasons, or ephemeral beauty.
-They are imagistic rather than metaphorical, and depend on concision for their impact.

 National Haiku Poetry Day Activities

-Anybody can write a Haiku— although writing a good one is tricky.
-Look through good examples online for inspiration, and try reciting out loud for a sense of flow.
-When your done post with the hashtag #NationalHaikuPoetryDay and make sure to tag us @NatlToday
+Anybody can write a haiku — although writing a good one is tricky.
+Check out examples online for inspiration, and try reciting a few out loud for a sense of flow.
+Share your work by using the hashtag #NationalHaikuPoetryDay and make sure to tag us @NatlToday!

 Why We Love National Haiku Poetry Day